 Unload: To release the roasted batch from the cooling tray to the container.

-- The programme of Diedrich roasters, Zenith Automation, control the valve of discharge gate through the control panel.
+- The programme of Diedrich coffee roasters, Zenith Automation, control the valve of discharge gate through the control panel.

-There is one type of auto roaster on the market which functions to automatically reach three different roast degree, light, medium and high roast.
-After starting the roaster, it will continue heating.
+There is one type of auto coffee roasters on the market which functions to automatically reach three different roast degree, light, medium and high roast.
+After starting the coffee roasters, it will continue heating.
 The roast degree is only determined by bean temperature which will lead to unchangeability of the recipes.
 It is unable to make changes according to the size of the batches and other requirements of dynamic flavours.
 In addition, it does not have the air and heat compensation mechanism, so it is hard to keep consistency.
 This type of roast method does not function based on the recorded profile.

 The 2 key points of professional real-time compensation: